hsurisetti/MechaCar_Statistical_Analysis/README.md

   * What data is needed to run the statistical test?

-    - Based on my single linear regression model and one sample t-test, there is evidence to suggest that horsepower would be a worth data collection point to include in the MechaCar dataset for further studies.
+    - Based on my single linear regression model and one sample t-test, there is evidence to suggest that horsepower would be a worthy data to be included in the MechaCar dataset.